Examples of Terrapin Adventures’ Team Building Goals and Exercises

 TA Exercise: Master Weaving Project | Imagine a large spider web.
 In order to successfully pass through the hazard, your group must thread a piece of knotted webbing through each opening, in a particular order, without touching the side of the web.
 To add complexity, we often blindfold half the participants so that the team must figure out how to communicate clearly and work with constraints.

 TA Exercise: Reach Your Goals| Participants must be creative and use their team members to, quite literally, reach their goals!
 No repeats: A new and unique method must be used for everyone to reach their goal.

 Objective: Develop or Improve Trust

-Objective: Ability To Develop And Execute A Plan
+Objective: Improve Ability To Develop and Execute a Plan

 Objective: Collaborating Effectively on Complex Tasks

 TA Exercise: Build-A-Program| We provide each team with raw materials — such as cardboard, duct tape, PVC piping, or more.
 Each team must then construct something!
 One example: A boat made of cardboard and duct tape.
 One lucky team member must navigate across the Little Patuxent River in the boat.
 Another project is to build a bicycle which is then donated to a local charity.